brendan-ward/pymgl/README.md

 ## Goals

-This package is intended to provide a lightweight interface to `maplibre-gl-native` for rendering Mapbox GL to PNG image data using Python.
+This package is intended to provide a lightweight interface to `maplibre-native` for rendering Mapbox GL to PNG image data using Python.
 This is particularly useful for server-side rendering of maps for use in reports.

-This package provides only the Python API for interacting with `maplibre-gl-native`;
+This package provides only the Python API for interacting with `maplibre-native`;
 it does not provide higher-level functionality such as a web server or a CLI.

 For a stand-alone service implmenting rendering functionality, see